 The information below in the original post remains sound, but I am working with a new supplier of Colorado grown organic hemp and they have made life easier for parents who want to give CBD by the drop.
 You can now purchase CBD direct through my affiliation with NuLeaf, click the picture to be taken to the website:

 If you compare the info below to the info in the new Pediatric and Adult Guide to CBD blog post you will see that it is much more simple to work with one concentration of CBD.
 NuLeaf makes a single product, which means you don’t have to do advanced math to figure out how to give it to yourself or your child.
 Head over to the new post for the most up to date info:

 As a naturopathic doctor, I rarely see cases where CBD alone would be the only therapeutic agent I would use.
 For those with questions on the use of CBD for ADHD, ASD, anxiety, tic disorder, seizure disorder and other pediatric ‘disease constellations’ the use of CBD should be one part of a larger treatment regime.
 Therefore I offer 30-minute tele-health consults to help you get to the bottom of CBD dosing and understand the big picture.
-You can pay for a phone consult below, click the yellow button to be taken to a secure PayPal site to enter a payment of $120 USD for a thirty minute tele-health appointment:
+The fee for a phone consult is $120, put in a contact form and be sure to include your phone number and my office will contact you.

 Here is the original blog post as published in January of 2018: